-- 1) Read-ahead data that is read from disk media and saved to the data buffer upon completion of execution of a command that is a target of caching. - 2) Pre-read data that is read from disk media and saved to the data buffer before execution of a command that is a target of caching. - 3) Data required by a command that is a target of caching and has been sent to the host system one.
+- 1) Read-ahead data that is read from disk media and saved to the data buffer upon completion of execution of a command that is a target of caching. - 2) Data required by a command that is a target of caching and has been sent to the host system once.
 If the sector data requested by the host has not been completely stored in the read cache portion of the buffer, this data does not become a target of caching.
-Also, if sequential hits occur continuously, the caching-target data required by the host becomes invalid because that data is overwrited by new data.

-(3) Invalidating caching-target data
+Also, if sequential hits occur continuously, the caching-target data required by the host becomes invalid. - (3) Invalidating caching-target data